Satyam6201/first-project/readme.md

 # project:-

 this is my first GIt & Github.
-Created by:- Satyam kumar mishra:
+Created by:~ Satyam kumar mishra: